 The keypad is used to send commands to the system and to display the current system status.
-The keypad(s) will be mounted in a convenient location inside the protected premises close to the entry/exit door(s).
+The keypad(s) will be mounted in a convenient location inside the protected premises close to the entry/ exit door(s).

-The security system has several zones of area protection and each of these zones will be connected to one or more sensors (motion detectors, glassbreak detectors, door contacts, etc.).
-A sensor in alarm will be indicated by the corresponding zone lights flashing on a LED keypad or by written messages on the LCD keypad.
+The security system has several protected areas (zones) and each of these will be connected to one or more sensors (motion detectors, glassbreak detectors, door contacts, etc.).
+A sensor in alarm will be indicated by the corresponding zone lights flashing on an LED keypad or by a fixed message on the LCD keypad.